 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease or are allergic to aspirin.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, have a condition called phenylketonuria (PKU), or are allergic to aspirin.

 - This medicine will not stop an asthma attack that has already started.
-Your doctor may prescribe another medicine for you to use in case of a sudden asthma attack.
+Your doctor may prescribe another medicine for a sudden asthma attack.

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.